-Bath liners, including those sold under the Bath Fitter brand name, consist of sheets of acrylic molded to fit over the tub, giving it a fresh new look.
-These liners cost much less than a new bathtub, generally ringing in between $800 and $1,000, though wall panels and other extras can increase the price.
+Bath liners, including those sold under the Bath Fitter® brand name, consist of sheets of acrylic molded to fit over the tub, giving it a fresh new look.
+These liners generally cost much less than a new bathtub, though wall panels and other extras can increase the price.
 Some of these can be ordered online and installed by DIYers, but the better option is to purchase from a manufacturer that has works with certified installers, who will consult with you, take careful measurements, manufacture a liner to match your exact specifications, then install the liner.

-While you may be able to get a tub liner for $1,000 or so, keep in mind that this covers the tub only.
-If you want matching wall panels, a shower surround or special features like shelves, grab bars or built-in soap dishes, your price will typically increase.
-For example, one bath refinishing company estimates a price $1,295 for a plain white three-walled shower surround with built-in soap dish, with the price rising to $2,395 to also include a tub liner.
+While you may be able to get a tub liner for less than $1,000 or so, keep in mind that this covers the tub only.
+If you want matching wall panels, a shower surround or special features such as shelves, grab bars or built-in soap dishes, you price will typically increase.

-Keep in mind that these prices reflect tub liners in general, and you may pay a premium for a brand name product.
-For example, Bath Fitter estimates that any bathroom renovation that includes a bath and/or shower renovation, new tub or shower, or a tub to shower conversion will cost a minimum of $1,000, though the price can go much higher, especially if you plan changes to elements beyond the tub and/or shower itself.
+And keep in mind that these prices reflect tub liners in general, and you may pay a premium for a brand-name product.
 Always contact a company directly to determine how much your particular project will cost.
-Many companies, including Bath Fitter, offer free in-home consultations to help you understand cost and scope.
+Many companies, including Bath Fitter®, offer free in-home consultation to help you understand cost and scope.
 It can be nearly impossible to estimate costs without such a consultation to pinpoint specifications and installation needs.

 Things to Consider

 - While tub lining is an easy and affordable way to change the color of your bath or cover hard-to-clean tiles, it's not the best choice for every bathroom.
 Liners are not designed to cover problems like mold, rot, or other serious signs of damage.
 They can't be used on most jetted or claw-foot tubs, and some installers may refuse to work with fiberglass tubs due to the potential for poor results.